Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Methodology

-The state-of-the-art, passive, colorimetric leaf sensors consist of optical metasurfaces, which are artificially nanostructured surfaces fabricated via a one-step direct imprint of dielectric nanocrystal inks \cite{mallavarapu2023meta}.
-The metasurface's subwavelength nanostructure geometry is designed such that the peaks in the reflectance spectrum, or resonances, occur in the visible spectral range at $\sim$650 nm.
-This ensures that the sensor's resonances do not overlap with leaves' green color ($\sim$500-570 nm), the high reflectance region in the leaves' reflectance spectrum ($\sim$700-1500 nm) which would contribute to optical noise, and the oxygen and water absorptions in the solar spectrum ($\sim$750-850 nm).
-The optical metasurfaces can be embedded in adaptive polymers which respond to specific plant stress targets.
-The adaptive polymers respond to the target stimuli with a change in their dielectric properties, leading to a shift in the highly reflective metasurface resonance \cite{chen2018nano}.
-This shift in resonance can be read-out as a color change using a spectrometer in a lab environment, or with a hyperspectral camera in an outdoor environment.
-These novel passive colorimetric sensors enable a more direct and continuous monitoring of plant stressors compared to existing remote sensing techniques, and are of lower cost and energy requirement and smaller form factor compared to commercial crop sensors, enabling deployment at a large-scale and real-time monitoring of crop health \cite{chen2018nano}.
-For the purposes of this work the optical metasurface has been fabricated on a glass substrate without the adaptive polymer, with the focus being the first-time demonstration of the localization of the metasurface sensors by a robotic hyperspectral imaging system and the hyperspectral imaging in outdoor environments.
+The state-of-the-art, passive, colorimetric leaf sensors consist of optical metasurfaces, which are artificially nanostructured surfaces, fabricated by following a one-step nanoimprinting process using titanium dioxide ($TiO_2$) dielectric nanocrystal inks outlined in~\cite{mallavarapu2023meta}.
+The metasurface's subwavelength nanostructure geometry is designed to be circular nanopillars with a 200nm diameter on a 400nm pitch square lattice, with the $TiO_2$ nanopillars sitting on a 100nm $TiO_2$ waveguide layer.
+This design enables high-quality-factor QGM resonances, seen as peaks in the reflectance spectrum, to occur in the visible spectral range at $\sim$650nm \cite{mallavarapu2023meta}.
+This ensures that the sensor's resonances do not overlap with leaves' green color ($\sim$500-570nm), the high reflectance region in the leaves' reflectance spectrum ($\sim$700-1500nm) which would contribute to optical noise, and the oxygen and water absorptions in the solar spectrum ($\sim$750-850nm).
+The optical metasurfaces can be embedded in or incorporated with adaptive polymers which respond to specific plant stress targets.
+The adaptive polymers respond to the target stimuli with a change in their dielectric properties, leading to a shift in the highly reflective metasurface resonance \cite{chen2018nano}, \cite{lawrence2025comp}.

+This shift in resonance can be read-out as a color change using a spectrometer in a lab environment, or with a hyperspectral camera in an outdoor environment, as shown in Fig.~\ref{fig:row crop schema}.
+These passive, colorimetric sensors enable more direct and continuous monitoring of plant stressors compared to existing remote sensing techniques.
+They also can cost as little as millipennies per sensor and can be made in a form factor smaller than commercial crop sensors, enabling deployment at a large scale for real-time monitoring of crop health \cite{chen2018nano}.
+For the purposes of this work, 2.5cm$\times$2.5cm size optical metasurfaces have been fabricated on glass substrates without the adaptive polymer, with the focus being the first demonstration of the localization of the metasurface sensors by a robotic hyperspectral imaging system and their resonance measurement in outdoor environments.